sidebar hamburger menu

 Note

-Settings defined by export are case-insensitive, so the example above could be as follows:
+Settings defined by export are case-insensitive, so the example above could be as follows for certain software:

 # export HTTP_PROXY=http://proxy.domain.com:port